 Hashtags allow people to find new content about topics that interest them—from people they don’t already follow.
 Including a few hashtags in your social media posts can put your blog in front of people who are actively searching for that type of content and attract new followers.

-You don’t need to use dozens of hashtags per post, either.
-It’s better to target one or two hashtags on Twitter and three to five on Facebook or Instagram so your post doesn’t come across as spam.
+The best thing to do is target one or two hashtags on Twitter and three to five on Facebook or Instagram so your post doesn’t come across as spam.

 6. Build a Blogger Network